45 of the Best Shows to Watch on Netflix Right Now

 4. Sprint

-Balancing endless training, media scrunity, and fierce international competition Sprint uncovers how the fastest people on the planet navigate these challenges in the race to become the world’s fastest humans.
-Eye-opening, emotional and inspirational, Sprint follows big name athletes Sha’carri Richardson, Shelly-Ann Fraser-Pryce, and Noah Lyles – just to name a few – as they race to take the crown for the fastest person on earth.
+Balancing endless training, media scrutiny, and fierce international competition, Sprint uncovers how the fastest people on the planet navigate these challenges in the race to become the world’s fastest humans.
+Eye-opening, emotional, and inspirational, Sprint follows big-name athletes Sha’carri Richardson, Shelly-Ann Fraser-Pryce, and Noah Lyles – just to name a few – as they race to take the crown for the fastest person on earth.

 5. Heartbreak High

 This incredible reboot of the iconic Australian TV drama, Heartbreak High stole our attention (and hearts) when it was first released in 2022.
-Following the drama-filled lives of a group of Australian high school students, season 1 exploded onto our screens and broke all kinds of streaming records as we watched Amerie’s secret sex map propel Hartley High into chaos, and season 2 (which has just been released) delivers another addictive dose of high school drama and teen angst.
+Following the drama-filled lives of a group of Australian high school students, season 1 exploded onto our screens and broke all kinds of streaming records as we watched Amerie’s secret sex map propel Hartley High into chaos, and season 2 delivers another addictive dose of high school drama and teen angst.

 6. 3 Body Problem